kalvotom/julia-examples/README.md

 This repository contains some simple experiments with [julia](http://julialang.org).

+  1. Mandelbrot set.
+  2. Fermi-ulam phase space.
+  3. Number Pi.
+  4. Partial sums of a divergent series.
-  1. Parallel computation of Newton fractal.
+  5. Parallel computation of Newton fractal.
-  2. Applications of discrete Fourier transform (in Czech only).
+  6. Applications of discrete Fourier transform (in Czech only).